Meta Dynamic Pricing: Transfer Learning Across Experiments: Numerical Experiments

 \paragraph{Products:} We first define a set of related products.
 We segment loans by the borrower's state (there are 50 states), the term class of the loan (0-36, 37-48, 49-60, or over 60 months), and the car type (new, used, or refinanced).
 The expected demand and loan decisions offered for each type of loan is likely different based on these attributes.
 We consider loans that share all three attributes as a single ``product" offered by the online lender.
 We thus obtain a total of $N=589$ unique products.
 The number of applicants in the data for each loan type determines $T$ for each product; importantly, note that $T$ is not identical across products.

+\begin{remark} We use three categorical features (state, term of loan, and car type) to define $N=589$ products.
+In contrast, the ILSX algorithm \citep{ban2017personalized} sets $N=1$ and encodes this information as product features; this results in a feature vector of dimension $\Theta(d+N)$, since each possible value of the categorical feature will be represented as 1-hot encoding.
+The resulting meta regret of ILSX will therefore still grow superlinearly in $N$ (unlike our proposed algorithms).
+Moreover, their demand model is less expressive compared to ours since it does not allow for different price elasticities by state/term/car type (see our earlier Remark \ref{rem:prod-features} for discussion). \end{remark}

 \begin{remark} Following our model, we simulate each epoch sequentially.
 In reality, customers will likely arrive randomly for each loan type at different points of time.
-We note that the \mpdp~only uses the initial sample from each epoch for estimating the prior mean, and thus, in principle, it can be adapted to a setting where arrivals are randomly distributed across overlapping epochs as well.
-However, this is beyond the scope of the current paper. \end{remark}
+We note that the \mpdp~only uses the initial sample from each epoch for estimating the prior mean, and thus, in principle, it can be adapted to a setting where arrivals are randomly distributed across overlapping epochs as well (see discussion in \S \ref{ssec:remarks}). \end{remark}

-\paragraph{Features:} We consider two cases: (i) the non-contextual case (\ie, $d=1$) and (ii) the contextual case ($d=4$), where additional loan and customer features are observed as well.
-In the latter case, we use the feature selection results from \cite{ban2017personalized}, which yields the following features: FICO score, the loan amount approved, prime rate, and the competitor's rate.
+\paragraph{Features:} We use the feature selection results from \cite{ban2017personalized}, which yields the following features: FICO score, the loan amount approved, prime rate, and the competitor's rate.

 \paragraph{Setup:} Following the approach of \cite{PSR15} and \cite{ban2017personalized}, we impute the price of a loan as the net present value of future payments (a function of the monthly payment, customer rate, and term approved; we refer the reader to the cited references for details).
-The allowable price range in our experiment is $[0,300]$.
+The allowable price range in our experiment is $[0,30]$.

 We note that, although we use a linear demand model, our responses are binary (\ie, whether a customer accepts the loan).
 This approach is common in the literature \citep[see, e.g.,][]{LCLS10}. \cite{BZ15} provide theoretical justification for this approach by showing that we may still converge to the optimal price despite the demand model being misspecified.